The brain is a remarkable device. With training, it is capable of processing and accumulating a practically unlimited number of skills.

 - Every Pokémon game, including the spin-offs, limits each of your Pokémon to four moves at a time.
 Whenever one of them already has four moves and is preparing to learn another, you have to choose which move your Pokémon should forget, or just cancel learning the move.

-- Junichi Masuda, game director and one of the composers for the Pokémon games, once stated that during the development of Pokémon Ruby and Sapphire, two things brought under consideration were potentially changing the number of moves that a Pokémon can learn and the number of Pokémon that a player can have with him/her at a time while traveling; however, none of these have been altered as of Pokémon Black and White.
+- Junichi Masuda, game director and one of the composers for the Pokémon games, once stated that during the development of Pokémon Ruby and Sapphire, two things brought under consideration were potentially changing the number of moves that a Pokémon can learn and the number of Pokémon that a player can have with him/her at a time while traveling; however, none of these have been altered as of Pokémon X and Y and probably never will.

 - This is parodied in the webcomic Manly Guys Doing Manly Things with Mr. Fish the Gyarados.
 His four moves are Shake, Roll Over, Fetch, and Don't Eat Jared.
 He forgets Shake to learn Hyper Beam.